We Are Here: Stories from Multilingual Speakers in North Central Florida

 Using collages in different formats (a website, postcards, and a museum exhibit) to share multilingual stories, we intend to raise awareness of the linguistic diversity in North Central Florida.
 In the collages, we visualize the meanings people assign to their languages and the obstacles caused by language barriers.
 The collages were designed based on interviews with multilingual community members, and include languages such as Haitian Creole, Arabic, Hindi, Odia, Punjabi, Kazakh, Vietnamese, Chinese, Akuapem Twi, Bengali, as well as Indigenous languages such as Q'anjobal and Aymara.
 Exploring and negotiating the images and their meanings with participants brought to light how other aspects of their identities such as race and religion are connected to language.

-We Are Here: Stories from Multilingual Speakers in North Central Florida, the exhibit, will open on May 10th, 2023 at the Matheson History Museum in Gainesville, Florida.
-The exhibit will be available throughout the year.
+We Are Here: Stories from Multilingual Speakers in North Central Florida, the exhibit, opened on May 10th, 2023 at the Matheson History Museum in Gainesville, Florida.

 Valentina Sierra